UPDATE August 13, 2019: Instagram has made creator account data widely available within the Business Discovery API.

 To ensure key data around influencer marketing efforts continues to flow smoothly into reports, CreatorIQ is recommending that clients encourage their partner creators to continue using Business Accounts.

-In the meantime, our team is working around the clock to find solutions that accommodate all of the sudden new changes in the Instagram ecosystem.
+Our team is working around the clock to find solutions that accommodate all sudden new changes in the Instagram ecosystem.
 We will regularly update clients as these solutions come together.